How do I use VM Import/Export to export a VM-based instance on my AMI?

 }

 7. Confirm that the status of your export image task changes to completed.
-This indicates that your exported file is ready as an object in your S3 bucket.
+If the status is completed, then your exported file is ready as an object in your Amazon S3 bucket.

 Example output of completed status: